samsilverman/PSA-Baseball-Grades/README.md

     3. irrelevant images

-2. The dataset contains unimportant features which consists of one or more of the following:
+2. The dataset contains unimportant features which consist of one or more of the following:

     1. Hands and tables